OTA Requestor

 $ scripts/examples/gn_build_example.sh examples/ota-provider-app/linux out/provider chip_config_network_layer_ble=false

-Run OTA Provider application with matter.ota replaced with the path to the Matter OTA image which you wish to provide to the Matter device.
+Run OTA Provider application with matter.ota replaced with the path to the Matter OTA image which is intended to be provided to the Matter device.
 Note that the Matter OTA image is, by default, generated at

 build/ota/matter.ota